Probate Estate Administration Case Study

-The family of the deceased were contacted by our Probate advice and support team following the funeral of a lady we shall refer to as Mrs B.
+The family of the deceased contacted our Probate Advisory team for advice and support following the funeral of a lady we shall refer to as Mrs B.

-After consideration with the family of the deceased, the Executors decided they would like professional assistance with the estate administration.
+After consideration with the family of the deceased, the Executors decided they would like professional assistance with the Estate administration from the Co-op.

 The family discussed matters and gave consideration to quotes they had received from other probate service providers.
 They chose to use Co-op Legal Services which offered them a clear fixed fee with details of the known disbursements that would be incurred and no hidden extras.
 Something they had not come across with other providers who met with them.

-A testimonial letter was later received by Co-op Legal Services:
+A testimonial letter was later received by Co-op Legal Services stating:

 She has without question, always been extremely helpful in her approach to me and thoroughly professional as to the conduct of the Estate.
 The process has meant that I have been assured that, at every step, it has been managed in a very efficient and pleasing manner."

-Many of our Probate Solicitors and Probate Case Handlers are members of the Society of Trusts and Estate Practitioners (STEP).
+Many Co-op Probate Solicitors and Case Handlers are members of the Society of Trusts and Estate Practitioners (STEP).
 All STEP members are subject to an extensive Code of Professional Conduct, requiring them at all times to act with integrity and in a manner that inspires the confidence, respect and trust of their clients and of the wider community.

 Probate Solicitors and Local Probate Consultants are available in England and Wales only for customers using our Probate Complete Service.